-What captured my fancy were my art history classes.
+What captured my fancy were the art history classes.
 Not because I loved memorizing slides, names, styles, and dates, but because the history of art taught me about the world.

-The Greek word for art (“to make”) is poiesis, which Gioia described as “a way of knowing the world” separate from but equal to science and mathematics.
-As I addressed above, the latter two disciplines carry much more weight in budgeting by lawmakers and those who set school curriculum standards.
+The Greek word for art is poiesis (to make) , which Gioia described as “a way of knowing the world” separate from but equal to science and mathematics.
+As we know, the latter disciplines carry much more weight in budgeting by lawmakers and those who set school curriculum standards.

-When art is seen as a luxury, Gioia’s argument goes, it is considered unnecessary to our survival and, indeed, to our prosperity.
+When art is seen as a luxury, Gioia’s argument goes, it is considered unnecessary to our survival and our prosperity.
 We are complicated beings, not just analysts.
 We have emotions, desires, and fears that can’t be explored or expressed through science and math alone.

-Gioia explained that art is used to educate children about their feelings, not just their analytical thought processes.
-This comes in handy when, as adults, they are asked to analyze situations and not just facts and figures.
+Gioia explained that art is used to educate children beyond analytical thought process.
+It’s used to teach them about their feelings.
+This comes in handy when, as adults, we are asked to find solutions for real-life situations and human challenges—looking deeper than facts and figures.

 A few final words if you’re not already convinced that there is value in continuing to make art.

-Let’s face it: the world has always been screwed up.
-Yes, there is much beauty and magnificence throughout the centuries, but there have been ruinous wars, brutal treatment of our brothers and sisters, and devastating natural disasters.
+Let’s face it: Our world has always been messy.
+Yes, there has been much beauty and magnificence throughout the centuries, but there have been ruinous wars, brutal treatment of our brothers and sisters, and devastating natural disasters.